 1. The eyes

 Usually the eyes, respectively the facial expression, sell better than “sex”.
 If you want to connect with the viewer immediately, the model looking straight into the camera might be the right solution for your photos.
-His or her glance is able to make the captured moment a very personal one between the model and viewer.
+His or her glance is able to make the captured moment a very personal one between the model and the viewer.
 The given hold of eye contact (because it’s a photo) appeals like strength and confidence, as well as competence, which then applies to your brand’s qualities too.

 If you prefer a subtler way of showing your fashion, the model might better look away, so there’s the impression of her or him seeing something else outside of the picture.
 At the same time, the viewer becomes an observer to the model.
 Those two factors are able to create a much more narrative imagery.
 Suddenly, you’re telling a story and stir up curiosity.
 Now there’s a good chance that the viewer’s eyes wander the picture, exploring your products unconsciously, as well as the model’s pretended lifestyle.

 A similar way of directing the attention to all the details in the picture is showing the model with closed eyes.
 It causes a very sensual impression, enables connotations like “passion”, “pleasure”, “dream”, “secret” and in case of a female model “womanhood”.
 On the other hand, the model show’s her- or himself vulnerable – which is a good thing in pictures, because it evokes a certain amount of profound sympathy.